 Not as friendly to the user as Shopify, needed development skills and knowledge are at least at the medium grade.
 Whether you have developing skills and knowledge or your company has its development team is still good, no costs are incurred.
 However, if you don’t, then you will need help from outside.
 The rate for Magento developers depends on countries and can be as low as $20/hour to $200/hour.

-*Tip: In case you need to outsource Magento developers, avoid individual developer.
-Hire small agencies from Vietnam and India, they get the job done with the same quality, and the fee sometimes can be ten times cheaper than agencies from US or EU.
+*Tip: In case you need to outsource Magento developers, avoid individual developers.
+Hire small agencies from Vietnam and India, they get the job done with the same quality, and the fee sometimes can be ten times cheaper than agencies from the US or EU.

-Anyone who ever login in both Shopify and Magento can tell you that Magento has richer core functionality than Shopify.
+Anyone who ever login into both Shopify and Magento can tell you that Magento has richer core functionality than Shopify.

-In term of product type, Shopify provides two kinds of products: Simple product and configurable product which can suit for standard product sellers.
+In terms of product type, Shopify provides two kinds of products: Simple products and configurable products which can suit standard product sellers.
 For example, fashion retailers or art stores sell simple products.
 This kind of store only needs a few configurations for the products to help the customers choose product size or color.

-Magento Open source edition provides six types of product which are: Simple product, configurable products, group products, bundled products, downloadable and virtual products.
-More variety of product means more freedom for complexity in the setting.
+Magento Open source edition provides six types of products which are: Simple products, configurable products, group products, bundled products, downloadable and virtual products.
+More variety of products means more freedom for complexity in the setting.

-In term of inventory management and order management, Magento is more robust.
+In terms of inventory management and order management, Magento is more robust.
 Magento has better customizable solutions with superior attribute management.
 Shopify’s tag and meta field have no chance to against in comparison.

 When I work as a consultant, sometimes I have to deal with clients who decide to use which platform to build their websites based on some Shopify vs Magento comparison charts, not on which one is the most suitable for their business.